-sive climate models to simulate the Earth system and idealised models to understand fundamental processes within the Earth system.
+A climate model hierarchy is a sequence of models connecting idealised to comprehensive models, via a series of intermediate-complexity models.
+Climate model hierarchies are grounded in truth through comparisons to observations.
+We use comprehensive climate models to simulate the Earth system and idealised models to understand fundamental processes within the Earth system.
 Climate model hierarchies connect our robust physical laws to our complex reality (Maher et al., 2019).

 The Met Office UM is a world-leading atmospheric weather and climate model capable of modelling the full complexity of the Earth system and more idealised configurations such as the Newtonian relaxation in the Held-Suarez test case or radiative convective equilibrium.
-However, there are very few idealised parameteristion options within the UM, limiting the broad use of hierarchical modelling for the UM.
-In this study we introduce the Flexible modelling framework of the UM - Flex-UM- which greatly enhances the climate model hierarchy capabilities for the UM by including multiple new and adapted idealised parameterisations.
-These include newly implemented idealised parameterisations of convection, large-scale precipitation, radiation, boundary layer, and SST boundary conditions (using both a fixed-SST and slab ocean configurations).
-These parameterisations and surface conditions were developed by replicating the GFDL moist physics aquaplanet (Frierson et al., 2006; Frierson, 2007).
+However, there are very few idealised parameterisation options within the UM, limiting the broad use of hierarchical modelling for the UM.
+In this study, we introduce the Flexible Modelling Framework for the UM - Flex-UM - which greatly enhances the climate model hierarchy capabilities for the UM by including multiple new and adapted idealised parameterisations.
+These include the newly implemented idealised parameterisations of convection, large-scale precipitation, radiation, boundary layer and SST boundary conditions (using both fixed-SST and slab-ocean configurations).
+These parameterisations and surface conditions were developed by replicating the GFDL moist physics aqua-planet (Frierson et al., 2006; Frierson, 2007).
 We have implemented Flex-UM in a modular way, so that one or more schemes can be altered at a time.
-Hence Flex-UM is a framework rather than a specified model configuration.
+Hence, Flex-UM is a framework rather than a specified model configuration.

-We have compared Flex-UM to ERA5, the Isca modelling framework (based off the GFDL aquaplanet) and the comprehensive UM Global Atmosphere 7.0 configuration (GA7.0).
-Flex-UM captures the general structure of the ERA5 temperature, relative humidity, atmospheric circulation, and precipitation patterns when viewed through the lens of comparing an idealised model to reanalysis.
-The slab ocean configuration of Flex-UM is similar to the Isca slab-ocean configuration, validating the implementations of the parameterisations within Flex-UM.
-Compared to Isca, Flex-UM is cooler, has higher relative humidity and a less pronounced subtropical precipitation minimum and storm track maximum.
-For both the slab ocean and fixed-SST simulations, Flex-UM and GA7.0 are broadly similar, though Flex-UM is cooler, has higher relative humidity, and weaker circulation.
-The Flex-UM slab ocean configuration generates a single ITCZ, while the fixed-SST case produces a double ITCZ.
-The double ITCZ is relatively common for aquaplanet configurations (Williamson et al., 2013) and is a well known problem in comprehensive GCM (Tian, 2015; Zhang et al., 2015).
+We have compared Flex-UM to ERA5, the Isca modelling framework (based off the GFDL aqua-planet) and the comprehensive UM Global Atmosphere 7.0 configuration (GA7.0).
+Flex-UM captures the general structure of the ERA5 temperature, relative humidity, atmospheric circulation and precipitation patterns when viewed through the lens of comparing an idealised model to reanalysis.
+The climatologies of the slab-ocean configurations for Flex-UM and Isca are similar, validating the implementations of the parameterisations within Flex-UM.
+Compared to Isca, Flex-UM is cooler and has higher relative humidity and a less pronounced subtropical precipitation minimum and storm track maximum.
+For both the slab-ocean and fixed-SST simulations, Flex-UM and GA7.0 are broadly similar, though Flex-UM is cooler and has higher relative humidity and weaker circulation.
+The Flex-UM slab-ocean configuration generates a single ITCZ, while the fixed-SST case produces a double ITCZ.
+The double ITCZ is relatively common for aquaplanet configurations (Williamson et al., 2013) and is a wellknown problem in comprehensive GCM (Tian, 2015; Zhang et al., 2015).

-Unlike Isca and GA7.0, the Flex-UM atmospheric energy budget does not close to within a few Wm^{-2} as we had hoped, but rather it gains energy by $9 Wm^{-2}$ in the slab ocean case and $11 Wm^{-2}$ for the fixed-SST case.
+Unlike Isca and GA7.0, the Flex-UM atmospheric energy budget does not close to within a few W m-2 as we had hoped, but rather it gains energy by 9 W m-2 in the slab-ocean case and 11 W m-2 for the fixed-SST case.
 Further work is ongoing to close the energy budget.
 In the current implementation of Flex-UM, we have not included shortwave absorption within the grey radiation scheme.
-In Frierson's original development of the GFDL aquaplanet in Frierson et al. (2006) there was no shortwave absorption and this was later implemented in Frierson (2007).
-For the next configuration of Flex-UM, we will include shortwave absorption in the downward flux calculation consist with Frierson et al. (2006).
+In Frierson's original development of the GFDL aqua-planet in Frierson et al. (2006), there was no shortwave absorption and this was later implemented in Frierson (2007).
+For the next configuration of Flex-UM, we will include shortwave absorption in the downward flux calculation consistent with Frierson et al. (2006).
 Perhaps this will improve the Flex-UM atmospheric energy budget, which will also be a focus for the next model release.
 A final feature to add to the next configuration of Flex-UM is to include a cloud scheme.